worenga/cobweb_framework/README.md

 CobWeb Framework
 ================
+#What is this?
+this is a fraemwork i wrote for myself for an old project, its not ment to be used in production, but more for me like a reference.

-#Old Framework sources.. this is an experimental framework
+Old Framework sources.. this is an experimental framework

+#License

 Copyright (c) 2009, Benedikt Wolters